brajeshjaishwal/family-tree/README.md

 Web application to provision create and view a family tree.
 a) server 1: node.js, mongodb, mongoose.
-b) server 2: dotnetcore, entity framework, inmemory database (it needs some finishing touch)
+b) server 2: dotnetcore, entity framework, inmemory & sqlite database (it needs some finishing touch)
 b) client: semantic-ui, react, redux, axios.

 to run the application